What is a language rich environment? Tips on how to create one in EYFS

 What is a language rich environment?

-Whilst reaching this milestone is seen as the pinnacle, a lot of elements are at play way before this happens that piece together everything your child needs to develop their language.
+There's nothing quite as memorable as your child's first words.
+Whilst reaching this milestone is seen as the pinnacle, a lot of elements are at play long before this happens to piece together everything your child needs to develop their language.
 One of the most important factors is your child's environment.
-Discover how to create a language rich environment that encourages communication and develops your child's vocabulary, whether at home or at nursery.

 Fennies nursery and preschool walton activities